-When recently listening to the podcast 99 Percent Invisible by Roman Mars, I was struck by the concept of Unpleasant Design or Hostile Design.
-In it, the radio producers described an idea in architecture and design where unwanted behavior was being deterred through design.
-For example, spikes might be embedded in a city building window ledge so the homeless can’t lay there, or high pitched sounds only young people can hear blasted through speakers to keep unwanted youth away, or breaking up public benches with metal bars to keep both skateboarders or the homeless from using the bench.
+The podcast 99 Percent Invisible by Roman Mars, had an episode on Unpleasant Design or Hostile Design.
+In it, they described an idea in architecture and design where unwanted behavior was being deterred through design.
+For example, spikes might be embedded in a city building window ledge so the homeless can’t sleep, or high pitched sounds only young people can hear blasted through speakers to keep unwanted youth away, or breaking up public benches with metal bars to keep both skateboarders or the homeless from using the bench.
 Perhaps most surprising was the hostile use of colored light in public restrooms and pedestrian tunnels to prevent intravenous drug users from being able to see their veins.
 This wasn’t a civic or private effort to solve homelessness and other perceived blight, but a designed effort to move it out of sight.

 The year I was asked to use the slips myself, I found that within the first few days of school, a student came into the classroom without their pencil case and I asked them to fill in a materials slip.
 They didn’t have a pencil to fill in the slip and borrowed one from me, displaying incredible irony.
 I wish that pencil example wasn’t a relevant one any longer, but take a look at education twitter and before long you will find educators tweeting out declarations to simply give pencils to students when they need it, no questions asked.
 This story of spiking or making hostile the design of our schools is simple, but very relevant.

 The idea that unrelated skills or knowledge can act as Hostile Design means that there must be blight or undesired consequence a teacher is knowing or unknowingly trying to eradicate.
 Sadly, this can be too high of a pass rate that a teacher sees as problematic.
-Perhaps, dare I say it, a perception that the wrong kind of students are over performing.
+Perhaps creating a perception that the wrong kind of students are over performing.
 Thus, twisting the assessment will put success out of reach for some in a pattern that the teacher will accept, a teacher who subscribes to specific local pass/fail patterns as being whats right.

 The physical design of assessments themselves have their own learning advantages, disadvantages and unpleasant design.
 Students with a wide range of learning disabilities constantly fight decoding tests against their attention disorder, their photosensitivity, their ability to use handwriting well and so on.
 Imagine an A4 or 8.5×11 inch paper changed to an A3 or 17×11 inch tabloid sized paper, with a single exceptionally clear 14 point font that is printed on a light blue sheet.
 Suddenly, this single-sided test is a map of student learning that nearly all students can navigate with greater ease.
 Yes, anyone of those changes, even just the color of the paper you use, could increase the quality access a student has to their learning and possibly improve results.

 The approach to removing spikes and increasing quality access student’s have to their learning is the same as my overall approach to design thinking and being a designer in a school; iterations and a school culture that understands change iterations as an impersonal event.
 Far too often we can take feedback personally regarding the work we do as educators.
-That thin skin we develop from so much solo work during the day can prevent colleagues from providing each other the support needed.
+That thin skin is something teachers develop, because of all the time spent working alone, prevents colleagues from providing each other the support needed.
 Yet, viewing what we are currently doing as only one iteration in a very long line of well-documented changes can help practicing educators realize the whole journey and allow us to step out of the weeds of daily practice.

 Following the design process of observing, asking the right questions and modeling changes helps remove the personal responsibility and gives ownership to a group.
 Then, creating a few iterations and testing several ideas at once with clear criteria for success makes the decision process about what change will be implemented an easier one.
 A design culture on a campus can cement a new culture from what was once a personal decision as an individual to now be a group decision heavily guided by evidence and measured outcomes.
 This is all to say that changing an educator’s practice is hard and systems changes in a school are even harder.
 With a deliberate design method in place and steady hands to guide that process, spike removal can be regular practice on your campus.